|

 was found dead, bleeding from the head, at the foot of a multi-story carpark building.
 He is believed to have been pushed

 off the building.
 The electronics store was about four kilometers from where his body was found.
+The Nagasaki Family Court on Wednesday decided to conduct psychological

 evaluation tests on a 12-year-old boy suspected of kidnapping and murdering a 4-year-old boy in Nagasaki, court officials

+said.
 At the first hearing on the junior high school student, the family court

 accepted a request for the tests filed by his lawyers, who stressed the need on Tuesday to make the cause of the crime clear.